xwang365/portfolio-examples/paddlepaddle/bert-base/README.md

 cd Paddle

 # build docker image

 docker build -t paddlepaddle/paddle:dev-ipu-2.3.0 -f tools/dockerfile/Dockerfile.ipu .

+# The ipu.conf is required here. if the ipu.conf is available, please make sure `${HOST_IPUOF_PATH}` is the right dir of the ipu.conf.
+# If the ipu.conf is not available, please follow the instruction below to generate a ipu.conf.

+vipu create partition ipu --size 16

+# Then the ipu.conf is able to be found in the dir below.

+ls ~/.ipuof.conf.d/

 # create container
-# The ipuof.conf is required here.

 docker run --ulimit memlock=-1:-1 --net=host --cap-add=IPC_LOCK \
 --device=/dev/infiniband/ --ipc=host --name paddle-ipu-dev \
 -v ${HOST_IPUOF_PATH}:/ipuof \